 ^^ Back to top

-Impetigo is not usually serious and usually clears up without treatment after two to three weeks.
+Impetigo isn't usually serious and often clears up without treatment after two to three weeks.

-But treatment can help clear up the infection more quickly (usually in around seven to 10 days) and can reduce the risk of the infection being passed on to others.
+Treatment is often recommended as it can help clear up the infection in around seven to 10 days and reduce the risk of the infection being passed on to others.

-If impetigo is confirmed, it can usually be effectively treated with antibiotics, which may be prescribed in the form of a cream (topical antibiotics) or as tablets (oral antibiotics).
+If impetigo is confirmed, it can usually be effectively treated with antibiotics.

 If the infection is being caused by an underlying skin condition, such as eczema, this may also need to be treated.

 For mild cases of impetigo that cover a small area, antibiotic cream is often recommended.
-This will usually need to be applied three or four times a day for seven days.
+This usually needs to be applied three or four times a day for seven days.

 Before applying the cream, wash any affected areas of skin with warm, soapy water and try to clean off any crusts that have developed.

-To reduce the risk of spreading the infection, it is also important that you wash your hands immediately after applying the cream or, if available, wear latex gloves while applying the cream.
+To reduce the risk of spreading the infection, it's also important that you wash your hands immediately after applying the cream or, if available, wear latex gloves while applying the cream.

-If symptoms have not improved after seven days of starting treatment, speak to your GP about other possible treatment options.
+If symptoms haven't improved after seven days of starting treatment, speak to your GP about other possible treatment options.

-Antibiotic tablets may be prescribed if the infection is more severe and widespread, or if the symptoms do not improve after using antibiotic cream.
-These will usually need to be taken two to four times a day for seven days.
+Antibiotic tablets may be prescribed if the infection is more severe and widespread, or if the symptoms don't improve after using antibiotic cream.
+These usually need to be taken two to four times a day for seven days.

-If a course of oral antibiotics is prescribed for you or your child, it is very important that the course is finished even if the symptoms clear up before you have taken all the tablets.
+If a course of oral antibiotics is prescribed for you or your child, it's very important that the course is finished even if the symptoms clear up before you've taken all the tablets.

-Speak to your GP if your symptoms have not improved after seven days of treatment with antibiotic tablets.
+Speak to your GP if your symptoms haven't improved after seven days of treatment with antibiotic tablets.

 Further testing and treatment

-Further tests are usually only required in cases where the infection is severe or widespread, does not respond to treatment, or keeps recurring.
+Further tests are usually only required in cases where the infection is severe or widespread, doesn't respond to treatment, or keeps recurring.

 ^^ Back to top